Preparing for IUI

 Vitamin D: While the role of vitamin D in fertility is still being explored, sufficient levels of vitamin D are associated with better reproductive outcomes.
 Vitamin D supplementation has been shown to improve endometrial thickness and embryo quality, which are critical for successful implantation and pregnancy.
 However, the benefits are more pronounced in individuals with vitamin D deficiency.
 [35, 36] Sources of vitamin D include:

 Omega-3 fatty acids: Omega-3 fatty acids, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are essential for reducing inflammation and improving oocyte quality.
+They also help support a healthy menstrual cycle.
 Increased intake of omega-3 fatty acids has been linked to better egg health and higher live birth rates in women undergoing ART.
 These fatty acids help in maintaining cell membrane integrity and reducing oxidative stress, which are vital for egg health.
 [34, 37-38] Sources include:

 CoQ10: Coenzyme Q10, also known as ubiquinol or CoQ10, is an antioxidant that the human body naturally produces.
 Supplementation of CoQ10 may enhance ovarian response to stimulation, particularly in women with diminished ovarian reserve or poor response to previous stimulation protocols.
 CoQ10 has been suggested to improve mitochondrial function in eggs, potentially enhancing their quality and increasing the chances of successful fertilization and implantation.
 [31] This is particularly important because egg cells (oocytes) have the highest amount of mitochondria, compared to other cells in the body.
 [43] Sources of CoQ10 include: